gbdev/pandocs/content/The_Cartridge_Header.md

 ### 0104-0133 - Nintendo Logo

-These bytes define the bitmap of the Nintendo logo that is displayed when the gameboy gets turned on.
+These bytes define the bitmap of the Nintendo logo that is displayed when the Game Boy gets turned on.
 The hexdump of this bitmap is:

 ` CE ED 66 66 CC 0D 00 0B 03 73 00 83 00 0C 00 0D`\
 ` 00 08 11 1F 88 89 00 0E DC CC 6E E6 DD DD D9 99`\